-- To provide a framework for protecting the apprentices and AEB learners that we work with from abuse of any kind. - To ensure a safe environment for apprentices and learners to learn in. - To ensure all staff recognise their responsibilities (through guidance, support and training), minimise risk and avoid situations where abuse or neglect might be alleged. - To ensure staff are clear that they are responsible for their own actions and behaviours and avoid any conduct which would lead any reasonable person to question their motivation and intentions. - To provide staff with guidance on procedures to adopt in the event that they suspect an apprentice or learner may be experiencing, or be at risk of, harm. - To ensure Serco Ltd. learners are safe and protected within partner providers' provision.
+- to provide a framework for protecting the learners that we work with from abuse of any kind. - to ensure a safe environment for learners to learn in. - to ensure all staff recognise their responsibilities (through guidance, support, and training), minimise risk and avoid situations where abuse or neglect might be alleged. - to ensure staff are clear that they are responsible for their own actions and behaviours and avoid any conduct which would lead any reasonable person to question their motivation and intentions. - to provide staff with guidance on procedures to adopt in the event that they suspect a learner may be experiencing, or be at risk of, harm. - to ensure Skills and Training Services learners are safe and protected within our provision.

-SCOPE

-At Serco Ltd., we:
+Scope

-- Believe that all staff have a collective and individual duty to provide a caring, safe and supportive environment that positively promotes the health and wellbeing of each individual apprentice and learner along with their social, physical and moral development. - Recognise that all staff have a responsibility to protect our apprentices and learners from harm, ensuring a consistent learner-centered approach to support, based on a clear understanding of apprentices' and learners' individual needs and views and of the Serco Ltd. Safeguarding Procedures. - This policy applies to all Serco staff who are responsible for interacting with Serco Education apprentices and the West Midlands Combined Authority AEB learners. - Partner providers may use their own Safeguarding Policy which has been approved by Serco Ltd. Should a partner provider not have an up-to-date Safeguarding Policy that is approved by Serco Ltd., then this policy will apply to all their staff who are responsible for interacting with AEB learners.
-Further details on the requirements for partner providers safeguarding policies can be found in Appendix 2. - All Serco Ltd. staff, apprentices, learners and partner providers have access to this policy, the referral procedure and any supporting documentation.
+We believe that all staff have a collective and individual duty to provide a caring, safe, and supportive environment that positively promotes the health and wellbeing of each individual apprentice and learner along with their social, physical, and moral development.

-Note: from this point forwards, we use the term 'learner' to apply to both AEB learners and our external apprentices.

-STATUTORY FRAMEWORK
+Skills and Training Services recognise that all staff have a responsibility to protect our learners from harm, ensuring a consistent learner-centred approach to support, based on a clear understanding of learners' individual needs and views and of the Skills and Training Services Safeguarding Procedures.

+This policy applies to anyone working for or on behalf of Skills and Training Services, including Governors and agency staff.

+All Skills and Training Services staff, apprentices, learners, and partner providers have access to this policy, the referral procedure, and any supporting documentation.

+Statutory Framework